 What Is Intracranial Hemorrhage?

-- Intraparenchymal hematoma: Also known as intracerebral hematoma, this type occurs when blood pools within the brain itself.
+- Intraparenchymal hematoma: Also known as an intracerebral hematoma, this type is the most dangerous.
+The blood pools within the brain itself.
 Unlike the other two types, this is less often the result of trauma and most frequently occurs alongside a stroke.

 - Increasing headaches